jonnypetraglia/narrator/README.md

 ### CodeLocationSnapshot

 Listen, I'm not gonna lie, I stole CodeLocationSnapshot almost verbatim from apex-unified-logging & jsut extracted it into its own class.
 It works by generating a stacktrace on the fly & then parsing it to determine where exactly in the code (Class, Method, Line) the wrapping function call was.
 That's all I'm gonna say about it.

+## TODO & Ideas & Brainstorming

+Obviously these need tickets eventually, but right now here's just where to dump accessible thoughts

+  - Add "Logger Param" to LoggingSettings__mdt
+    - Mostly for EmailLogger to specify recipients
+    - This would mean we could ditch the CustomLabel (yay)
+  - Desperately need Jest tests for LWC
+  - Update Draw.io diagram, though hopefully it will get simplified enough to not be needed.